Can HIV treatment cause hypertension?

 What causes high blood pressure?

-High blood pressure can be caused by a poor diet with too much salt and not enough fruit and vegetables.
+High blood pressure can also be caused by a poor diet with too much salt and not enough fruit and vegetables.
 It can also be caused by being overweight, not exercising enough, smoking, or drinking too much alcohol.
 It sometimes runs in families.

 Lifestyle changes such as improving your diet, stopping smoking and exercising more can help reduce blood pressure.